 - 'Conviction' our confidence in the manager's competence to execute an investment opportunity and the general quality and 'fit' of the organisation.
 Key inputs include the manager's performance, their overall conduct and the extent to which they are meeting any knowledge transfer expectations that we have of them.
-The management of ESG factors is also a key element.
-Conviction reviews are undertaken at least annually. - Operational Due Diligence the manager's regulatory, operational, organisational, and financial processes and procedures.
-If a manager does not pass the operational due diligence review, we do not invest.
-Once invested, if we have operational concerns, we act on them immediately (including termination if appropriate).
+The management of Environmental, Social and Governance (ESG) factors is also a key element.
+Conviction reviews are undertaken at least annually. - 2.
+Operational Due Diligence the external investment partner's operational and control environment are assessed.
+This feeds into the appointment and conviction processes.